“It’s not just a house. It’s our home.”

 A New Chapter Begins

 Dharamwati now wakes up in a home that is sturdy, well-lit, and safe.
 The house features a proper kitchen, a hygienic bathroom, good ventilation and secure doors.
-There’s even an open terrace where the family can sit and enjoy the winter sun.
+There’s even an open terrace.

 “Now my daughters have a clean, peaceful place to study.
-I don’t worry about stray dogs or leaking roofs anymore,” she says with a smile.
-“We have a safe space.
-That means everything.”
+I don’t worry about stray dogs or leaking roofs anymore.
+This is our safe space and that means everything to us,” she says with a smile.

 Naina and Muskan, in Class 11 and 10 respectively, now have a quiet space to study and dream big.
 The younger ones, Khushi (Grade 3) and Ayushi (Grade 2), fill their notebooks with colour and creativity.

-The generous support of Max Estates has enabled Habitat for Humanity India to build safe and dignified homes for 50 families in Aakera and Budhla villages of Rewari district in Haryana.
-These marginalised families were earlier living in poor housing conditions.
-The project is being implemented in two phases.
-In the first phase, 25 homes have been built in Aakera.
-The families have moved into their new homes and are building a better future for themselves.
-The second phase is currently underway in Bhudla village, where Habitat India is building homes for 25 families.
+This project is part of Habitat for Humanity India’s housing initiative for 50 marginalised and underprivileged families in Rewari district, Haryana.
+Supported by Max Estates, it is being carried out in two phases.
+In the first phase, 25 homes were built in Aakera and the families have moved into their new homes.
+The second phase is now underway in Bhudla village, where homes are being built for another 25 families.